MegaMosquito/oled/dcm/README.md

 # &#9114; - `oled`
-Display information on an OLED display in three text sizes and two colors.
+Display information on an OLED serial connected `I2C` device in three text sizes and two colors.

-1. Connect display using female-to-female GPIO jumper cables
 2. Use `raspi-config` to enable `I2C` interface
 3. Install `docker` and `git`
 4. Clone this repository
 5. Change directory and run `make`
+6. Connect display using female-to-female GPIO jumper cables

 Original written by mosquito@darlingevil.com